UNINETTSigma2/documentation/storage/nird.md

 FRAM projects are only available from FRAM login nodes.
 For more information, visit the [Storage Systems on Fram](storagesystems.md) page.

-Access to Fram is permitted only trough SSH.
-One can use *scp* and *sftp* to upload or download data from Fram.

 ### File transfering
-To transfer files between NIRD and Fram, regular *cp*/*mv* commands can be used, since NIRD file systems are mounted on Fram.
+Access to NIRD is permitted only through SSH.
+One can use *scp* and *sftp* to upload or download data from NIRD.

 #### Basic tools (scp, sftp)